avikumar15/PhotoGrapher/README.md

 ## Building the app

-Open the Split Personality directory in Android Studio to build the application.
+Open the Photo Grapher directory in Android Studio to build the application.

 ## Issue Management